-'''

-interface fastethernet 0/0

-ipv6 ospf network point-to-point
+''' Router1 (config) # interface fastethernet 0/0 Router1 (config-interface) # ip ospf network point-to-point '''

-'''

-The result will be that the DR or BDR entry in the status column of "show ipv6 ospf neighbor" will disappear, to be replaced with a FULL.
+The result will be that the DR or BDR entry in the status column of "show ip ospf neighbor" will disappear, to be replaced with a FULL.
 The link is now treated like a point-to-point serial connection.

 - 8. Ping Test.
-Check the IPv6 routes known via OSPF.
+Check the routes via OSPF.
 Make sure you can see all the networks within your AS.
 Ping all loopback interfaces within your AS.
-Use the "show ipv6 ospf neighbor" and "show ipv6 route" commands.
+Use the "show ip ospf neighbor" and "show ip route" commands.
 If you cannot see the other routers in your AS, you will not be able to bring up BGP in the next steps. - 9.
 Save the configuration.
 Don't forget to save the configuration to NVRAM!